Health effects of smoking tobacco: Hookahs

 A common belief among users is that the smoke of a hookah (waterpipe, narghile) is significantly less dangerous than that from cigarettes.
 The water moisture induced by the hookah makes the smoke less irritating and may give a false sense of security and reduce concerns about true health effects.
 Doctors at institutions including the Mayo Clinic have stated that use of hookah can be as detrimental to a person's health as smoking cigarettes, and a study by the World Health Organization also confirmed these findings.
 Although the smoking effects are similar to a cigarettes, due to the manner in which a hookah is utilized, smoking hookah may potentially absorb a higher amount of toxic substances, compared to cigarette smokers.

 Each hookah session typically lasts more than 40 minutes, and consists of 50 to 200 inhalations that each range from 0.15 to 0.50 liters of smoke.
 In an hour-long smoking session of hookah, users consume about 100 to 200 times the smoke of a single cigarette; A study in the Journal of Periodontology found that water pipe smokers were marginally more likely than regular smokers to show signs of gum disease, showing rates 5-fold higher than non-smokers rather than the 3.8-fold risk that regular smokers show.
-According to USA Today, people who smoked water pipes had five times the risk of lung cancer of non-smokers.
+A systematic review on waterpipe smoking and cancer reports that waterpipe smokers had significantly higher, up to six times odds of lung cancer compared to non-smokers.

 A study on hookah smoking and cancer in Pakistan was published in 2008.
 Its objective was "to find serum CEA levels in ever/exclusive hookah smokers, i.e. those who smoked only hookah (no cigarettes, bidis, etc.), prepared between 1 and 4 times a day with a quantity of up to 120 g of a tobacco-molasses mixture each (i.e. the tobacco weight equivalent of up to 60 cigarettes of 1 g each) and consumed in 1 to 8 sessions".
-Carcinoembryonic antigen (CEA) is a marker found in several forms of cancer.
-Levels in exclusive hookah smokers were lower compared to cigarette smokers although the difference was not as statistically significant as that between a hookah smoker and a non-smoker.
+Carcinoembryonic antigen (CEA) is a marker found in several cancers.
+Levels in exclusive hookah smokers were lower compared to cigarette smokers, although the difference was not as statistically significant as that between a hookah smoker and a non-smoker.
 Also, the study concluded that heavy hookah smoking (2–4 daily preparations; 3–8 sessions a day; >2 hrs to ≤ 6 hours) substantially raises CEA levels.
 Hookah smokers were nearly 6 times more likely to develop lung cancer than healthy non-smokers in Kashmir.